1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Leads cross-teams projects and initiatives, and inter-team communication
+- Leads cross-teams projects and initiatives, and inter-team communication.
-- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution
+- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution.
-- Mentors engineers and fosters their growth
+- Mentors engineers and fosters their growth.
-- Coaches teams to continuously improve delivery pace and quality
+- Coaches teams to continuously improve delivery pace and quality.
-- Can step in as a contributor on any team when needed
+- Can step in as a contributor on any team when needed.
-- Able to suggest when/how projects could take shortcuts and still maintain quality to satisfy our customers
+- Able to suggest when/how projects could take shortcuts and still maintain quality to satisfy our customers.
-- Self-guided in a professional way, do their own prioritization when needed
+- Self-guided in a professional way, do their own prioritization when needed.
-- Uses data and facts to debate technical architecture with team members and stakeholders to gain buy-in
+- Uses data and facts to debate technical architecture with team members and stakeholders to gain buy-in.

 </td></tr>
 </table>